Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Introduction

 Letting $\FM \cal T$ denote the set of isomorphism classes of Fourier-Mukai partners of $\cal T$, we can rephrase this result as saying that $\spec_\vartriangle \cal T$ contains any variety $X\in \FM \cal T$ as a tt-spectrum corresponding to $(\perf X, \tens_{\ecal O_X}^\bb L)$ although $\spec_\vartriangle \cal T$ may contain multiple copies of the same Fourier-Mukai partners and those Fourier-Mukai partners can possibly intersect each other in $\spec_\vartriangle \cal T$.
-Here are some examples illustrating how several tt-structures on $\cal T$ interact with each other geometrically via corresponding tt-spectra in the triangular spectrum: \begin{example} Let $\cal T$ be a triangulated category with $X \in \FM \cal T$. \begin{enumerate} \item If $X$ is an elliptic curve, then the triangular spectrum $\spec_\vartriangle \cal T$ is a disjoint union of infinitely many copies of $X$, which are all disjoint.
-(See Lemma \ref{elliptic key}.) \item If $X$ is an abelian variety (resp. a surface) and $X'$ is a non-isomorphic Fourier-Mukai partner of $X$, then their copies in $\spec_\vartriangle \cal T$ do not intersect each other.
+Here are some examples illustrating how several tt-structures on $\cal T$ interact with each other geometrically via corresponding tt-spectra in the triangular spectrum: \begin{example} Let $\cal T$ be a triangulated category with $X \in \FM \cal T$. \begin{enumerate} \item If $X$ is an elliptic curve, then the triangular spectrum $\spec_\vartriangle \cal T$ is a disjoint union of infinitely many copies of $X$.
+(See Lemma \ref{elliptic key}.) \item If $X$ is an abelian variety (resp. a surface) and $X'$ is a non-isomorphic Fourier-Mukai partner of $X$, then their copies in $\spec_\vartriangle \cal T$ do not intersect with each other.
 (See Corollary \ref{abel FM disjoint} (resp.
 Corollary \ref{surface FM disjoint}).) \item If $X$ is a surface containing a $(-2)$-curve, then $\spec_\vartriangle \cal T$ contains at least two copies of $X$ which intersect along the complement of the $(-2)$-curve.
-(See Corollary \ref{-2 twist}.) \item If $X$ is connected with $X' \in \FM \cal T$ via a standard/Mukai flop, then at least one pair of their copies in $\spec_\vartriangle \cal T$ intersect with each other along open dense subschemes given by the domains of definition of the flop.
-(See Example \ref{flop}.) \end{enumerate} \end{example}
+(See Corollary \ref{-2 twist}.) \item If $X$ is connected with $X' \in \FM \cal T$ via a standard/Mukai flop, then at least one pair of their copies in $\spec_\vartriangle \cal T$ intersect with each other along the complement of the flopped subvarieties.
+(See Example \ref{flop}.) \qedhere \end{enumerate} \end{example}